CalinRadoni/CalinRadoni/README.md

 ## About this page

-This page is based on a jinja template filled by a python script.
+This page is based on a jinja2 template filled by a python script.

+For a fast start with Python development in Visual Studio Code see the [Python and VSCode 101](https://calinradoni.github.io/pages/201008-python-and-vscode-101.html) document.

 ## License